KatherineMichel/python-and-django-resources/README.md

 # Python and Django- Contributing

 <!--
+https://twitter.com/jtauber/status/1207871161658294272 | James Tauber on Twitter: "6/ Python 3 assumes .py files are

+https://stevedower.id.au/blog/python-a-great-language/ | What makes Python a great language? | Steve Dower

+https://realpython.com/cpython-source-code-guide/ | Your Guide to the CPython Source Code – Real Python

+https://stackoverflow.com/questions/5280906/difference-between-binary-release-and-source-release | Difference between Binary release and source release? - Stack Overflow https://twitter.com/webology/status/1208057706625548288 | ❄☃ Jeff Triplett 🎄🔔 on Twitter: "It's confusing, but the FINAL Python 2.7 release will be in April 2020.
+EOL, in this context, means that the 2.7 code will no longer accept changes unless it blocks the final April 2020 release from being released otherwise. https://t.co/dTLA2JmFIs" / Twitter https://discuss.python.org/t/python-3-8-1-3-7-6-3-6-10-and-3-9-0a2-are-now-available/2889 | Python 3.8.1, 3.7.6, 3.6.10, and 3.9.0a2 are now available! - Committers - Discussions on Python.org https://twitter.com/llanga/status/1207584391494545408 | Łukasz Langa on Twitter: "Why release one version of #Python if you can release four?
+This merry season, we bring you Python 3.8.1, 3.7.6, 3.6.10, and 3.9.0a2.
+We hope you'll enjoy them at least as much as we did packaging them! https://t.co/TRqv5mZxk5 #ItsALiving #DontTrifleWithMyAffections" / Twitter

 https://www.mapsofmind.com/publicmaps/f6a78a4cbb7a895048781a88303f72be

 https://www.zdnet.com/article/two-malicious-python-libraries-removed-from-pypi/ | Two malicious Python libraries caught stealing SSH and GPG keys | ZDNet